EvanOleary26/CS2028Lab8-9/README.md

 EO 3/31/25 12:37pm
   added most of setupTree function fixing some bugs with it.
 Added lines to increase the count of words when adding them

+EO 3/31/25 8:00pm
+  Tried adding and tree balancing to Insert, couldnt get it to work for now so im just commenting it out for now will look at it later, added a display function to the tree temporarily for testing using
+  "4.
+Get all words in descending order" to call it.